Travis Roy, former Yarmouth resident and longtime activist, dies at 45

 “Travis inspired our students and community through his positivity, generosity and his amazing work in support of those impacted by spinal cord injuries through the Travis Roy Foundation,” said Jackson, via a statement by North Yarmouth Academy.

-North Yarmouth hockey coach Mike Ward spoke fondly about getting to know Roy over his last three years at the school and highlighted the multi-dimensional nature of Roy’s interests.
+North Yarmouth hockey coach Mike Warde spoke fondly about getting to know Roy over his last three years at the school and highlighted the multi-dimensional nature of Roy’s interests.

 North Yarmouth’s ice rink was named the Travis Roy Arena in 1998, and, in 2015, the school held a ceremony to retire his high school number, 00.